hckops/hckctl/README.md

 kubectl klock -n hckops pods
 ```

-Depending on your local settings, you might need to override IPv6 config in your *local* cluster to use the `--network-vpn` flag.
-Set also `--embed-certs` if you need to access the cluster using the dev tools
+Depending on your local environment, you might need to override IPv6 config in the *local* cluster to use the `--network-vpn` flag.
+Set also `--embed-certs` if you need to use the dev tools
 ```bash
 # starts local cluster
 minikube start --embed-certs \